 - Yuscarán - El Paraíso.
 Once important mining town, developed in the 18th – 19th centuries.
 Historical centre with more than 200 historical buildings well conserved and picturesque due to hilly terrain, surrounding forests and cobblestone streets.

 - Cerro Palenque – Cortés.
 Remnants of city, which developed in 500 AD and flourished in 850 – 1100 AD.
 Have been found remnants of more than 500 structures.
 The identity of people living here is not fully clear.

 - El Puente - Copán.
-Mayan city, which was under the control of nearby Copán in 6th – 9th centuries AD.
+Mayan city, which was under the control of nearby Copán in the 6th – 9th centuries AD.
 Site contains 210 structures, including 5 plazas and 12 m tall step pyramid.
-El Puente continued to exist after the fall of Copán until circa 950 AD.
+El Puente continued to exist after the fall of Copán until around 950 AD.

 Other man made landmarks

 - Talgua Caves (The Cave of the Glowing Skulls) – Olancho.
 Important burial cave of culture which developed on the border of early Maya realm.
 Bones have been deposited here sometimes around 1000 – 900 BC and since then often have been covered and cemented to the ground with glittering crystals of calcite.
 Found 23 burials, most of them have more than one person.
 Found also more than 20 ceramic vessels.
 Near the caves have been found traces of important settlement.